Fact-checked by the CapitalLendingNews editorial team

 The key is documentation.
 Lenders will request bank statements, award letters, or 1099 forms to verify non-employment income.
 The Federal Trade Commission’s ECOA overview confirms lenders cannot disqualify income solely because it comes from public assistance or part-time work.

-If you are navigating irregular income — as many gig workers and freelancers do after a layoff — our guide on how a freelancer with irregular income should handle a high-interest loan provides a practical framework for managing rate exposure with non-traditional income streams.
+If you are managing irregular income after a layoff, our guide on how a freelancer with irregular income should handle a high-interest loan provides a practical framework for managing rate exposure with non-traditional income streams.

 Co-Signers and Secured Loans as Rate-Reduction Tools

 Adding a creditworthy co-signer is one of the most effective ways to reduce your rate after job loss.
 The co-signer’s income and credit profile become part of the underwriting decision, which can bring your rate down significantly.
-Alternatively, a secured personal loan — backed by a savings account, vehicle, or other asset — reduces lender risk and typically commands a lower rate than unsecured alternatives.
+A secured personal loan, backed by a savings account, vehicle, or other asset, reduces lender risk and typically commands a lower rate than unsecured alternatives.

-Key Takeaway: Documenting alternative income — such as unemployment benefits or freelance payments — can qualify you under ECOA rules and reduce your rate by several percentage points.
-Adding a co-signer is the fastest single action to lower personal loan rates after job loss under federal lending guidelines.
+Key Takeaway: Documenting alternative income, such as unemployment benefits or freelance payments, can qualify you under ECOA rules and reduce your rate by several percentage points.
+Adding a co-signer is the fastest single structural change you can make to lower personal loan rates after job loss under federal lending guidelines.

 Do Existing Personal Loan Rates Change After Job Loss?

-Many lenders — including SoFi, Marcus by Goldman Sachs, and LightStream — offer formal hardship programs that allow temporarily reduced payments or interest-only periods without triggering a negative credit report.
+Many lenders, including SoFi, Marcus by Goldman Sachs, and LightStream, offer formal hardship programs that allow temporarily reduced payments or interest-only periods without triggering a negative credit report.
 Contact your lender proactively before missing a payment to access these options.
+Most hardship programs require you to reach out in advance; calling after a missed payment often produces worse outcomes.

 How to Protect Your Credit Score During Unemployment